emmagamma/teach/LEARNBASH.md

 In the previous guide, we set up WSL for windows, meaning we can just use bash for all systems going forward rather than doing things in powershell separately.

+Something worth noting about using bash, is that most of the time if a command is successful it won't generate any output at all.
+This may be a little confusing at first, but there are often other commands available to check on the results and verify that things worked as expected if you really need to.
+Generally speaking though, if there's an error it will be very obvious when the command terminates and spits out a bunch of text about what went wrong.

+Another thing to think about is that, often times typing commands slightly wrong could have very bad unintended consequences depending on what you're trying to do.
+As a rule of thumb I always sort of pause for a moment before pressing enter to actually run a command, I'll just scan it and verify that everything was typed correctly.
+You'll speed up as you get more familiar, but there's absolutely nothing wrong with taking your time and making 100% sure it's correct.

 ## bash configuration

 When you open a new terminal window, it should log in as your user and run your `~/.bash_profile` file which can contain bash code to configure your sessions.
 In addition each time you open a new tab it starts a new session logged in as your user, and will run your `~/.bashrc` which is very similar to your bash profile in that it can contain arbitrary bash code and further configures the same environment.